Johnstoncam/Johnstoncam/README.md

 ---

-## I was recently challenged to ask a wide variety people the following question:
+## I was recently challenged to ask a wide variety friends, family and ex-colleagues the following question:

 ### "The good, the bad and the ugly, what three words would you used to describe me?"